Dodgers apologize, re-invite Sisters of Perpetual Indulgence to Pride Night

 The Los Angeles Dodgers apologized Monday and re-invited the Sisters of Perpetual Indulgence to their June 16th Pride Night event.

-The Dodgers previously announced on May 17 that they had disinvited the human rights and LGBTQ+ advocacy group from the festivities in response to right-wing criticism.
-They reversed that decision in an announcement alongside the apology.
+The Dodgers previously announced on May 17 that they had disinvited the human rights and LGBTQ+ advocacy group from the festivities in response to criticism from conservative political Catholic groups.
+The team reversed that decision in an announcement alongside the apology.

 "After much thoughtful feedback from our diverse communities, honest conversations within the Los Angeles Dodgers organization and generous discussions with the Sisters of Perpetual Indulgence, the Dodgers would like to offer our sincerest apologies," the statement reads.